 International Intended Parents

 We welcome intended parents from all over the world and international intended parents currently make up approximately 50% of our program members.
 We have been assisting international intended parents with surrogacy in Canada since 2001.
 We do not charge an "international fee" due to the added costs that international intended parents will incur.
-Although some surrogate mothers prefer to match with Canadian intended parents only, we do have surrogates open to matching with international intended parents as well.
+Although some surrogates prefer to match with Canadian intended parents only, we do have surrogates open to matching with international intended parents as well.

 Surrogacy is an incredible family building option that has helped many couples become parents when they otherwise could not in their own country.
 Surrogacy is prohibited or restricted in many countries around the world and as a result, international intended parents have turned to Canada for assistance.
 Canada is widely considered to be the preferable country for surrogacy due to our altruistic surrogacy legislation, high standard of health care and supportive environment for intended parents and surrogates.